 GCSP Research Stipend

-The purpose of the Grand Challenge Scholars Program (GCSP) research funding is to support students conducting research in their Grand Challenge theme areas.
-The research stipend will be for 1 semester only in the amount of $1,600 and is not renewable.
-Participants are also eligible to apply for up to $400 in research supplies per funded semester, as a part of the GCSP research stipend application.
+The purpose of the Grand Challenges Scholars Program (GCSP) research funding is to support students conducting research in their Grand Challenge theme areas.
+The $1600 research stipend will be for 1 semester only and is not renewable.

 - Completed at least 12 credit hours at ASU